The Best Non Alcoholic Drinks on the Market – Our ULTIMATE Guide!

-FIZZ: Freixenet 0.0% Fizz and Nosecco – both very very sweet with that slightly strange ‘alcohol free wine’ taste you tend to get.
+FIZZ: I’ve also tried Freixenet 0.0% and Nosecco – both very very sweet with that slightly strange ‘alcohol free wine’ taste you tend to get.

 GIN: The majority of AF gins are ok, but Seedlip Spice just wasn’t for me.
-It felt WAY too strong on the cardamon even in tonic.
+It felt WAY too strong on the cardamom even in tonic.